VirtCode/serene-aur/server/README.md

 # http url to use to reference own package store from the outside
 # if this url is provided, packages can use dependencies of others inside the container
 OWN_REPOSITORY_URL=none

+# optional password to unlock the private key used for package signing
+SIGN_KEY_PASSWORD=none

 # default schedules for checking and building the packages
 # for devel packages (i.e. -git) a separate option exists, it is the normal one if unset